deathworlders/online/content/book/deathworlders/chapter-20-exorcisms.md

 "Don’t worry about explaining it to me.
 I think I know what you mean, but for your own sake just… think out loud."

 "I think the other two teenagers around Folctha get it as well.
 Adam and Ava.
-S- The girl’s...
-Her friends.
+S- The girl’s...Her friends.
 They’d come from San Diego, they were out of town when the bomb went off.
 Lost fookin’ *everything*.
-Their homes, friends, schools, family... and they got it, they understood what S-she didn’t."
+Their homes, friends, schools, family...and they got it, they understood what S-she didn’t."

 "Which is?"